Protecting Expressive Circuits with a Quantum Error Detection Code: Experimental results

 \subsection{Mirror circuits}

-In the first experiment we study parameterised mirror circuits drawn from a highly expressive family of random circuits~\cite{proctor2021scalable, proctor2022measuring}.
+In the first experiment we study parameterised mirror circuits drawn from a highly expressive family of random circuits.
+Mirror circuits are employed in sophisticated randomized benchmarking techniques~\cite{proctor2021scalable, proctor2022measuring}.
+They are typically composed of Clifford gates allowing them to be efficiently analysed.
+Here, we preserve the mirror circuit structure, but compose it of more general arbitrary-angle parameterized gates.
 Figures~\ref{fig:mirrortest8}(a-b) explain our construction of these circuits and provide examples of the correspondence between physical and logical operators.

 We vary the number of layers from 4 to 256 and compare the survival probability of the unencoded circuits and the circuits encoded with the Iceberg code.
 That is, the probability of measuring the initial logical state after implementing a logical unitary and its inverse.
 In the absence of noise the survival probability is 1 and it decreases with the number of errors in the circuit.
 Two kind of logical circuits are analysed: those that contain global logical gates and those that do not.
 This analysis separates the effect of the compression of global gates from the effect of encoding and error detection.
 We run experiments on two randomly chosen circuits; one with global rotations and one without.
 In the Supplementary Information we give numerical evidence that these are typical instances.